acend/helm-basics-training/content/labs/04.1/_index.en.md

 The template folder already has a file for an ingress resource.
 There are even some variables in `values.yaml` to configure it.
 Set the correct values for our app and upgrade it.

 {{< notice tip >}}
-The corrent values for the ingress depends on the Kubernetes cluster.
+The current values for the ingress depends on the Kubernetes cluster.
 Ask your instructor for the correct values if you are not sure.
 {{< /notice >}}

 {{< collapse solution-2 "Solution Task 2" >}}